-In Chapter 1, the motivation of this research work to develop new solutions for the operation and stability of modern bulk power systems (BPS) is presented.
+In Chapter 1, the motivation of this research work to develop new solutions for the operation, stability and restoration of modern bulk power systems (BPS) is presented.
 Thereafter, background information and literature survey are presented to contextualize the research tasks.
 Finally, the research objectives and the thesis layout are defined.